 Click here to learn about fertility lubricants and how they affect sperm parameters and your chances of conception.

-Lube is predominately used for partnered intercourse, to make sex more vaginally comfortable and pleasurable, but it is also used for personal reasons as well.
-Lube is especially beneficial for women trying to conceive, as rates of vaginal dryness among this population are twice that of the general population.
-And, vaginal dryness may have a negative impact on sexual intimacy.
+The majority of women in the U.S. have used lubricant, commonly referred to as "lube."
+Lube is often used for intercourse, to make sex more comfortable and pleasurable, but it is also used for other reasons as well.
+Lube may be beneficial for women trying to conceive, as some studies suggest that rates of vaginal dryness among this population are twice that of the general population.

-So if you’re trying to conceive naturally and are using lubricants, it's important to read up on the lubricants that you are using, and discuss with your doctor to ensure that they are fertility-friendly.
+So if you’re trying to conceive and are using lubricants, it's important to learn more about the lubricants that you are using, and discuss with a healthcare provider whether they’re fertility-friendly.